 When you start a new way of eating for weight loss, it can feel overwhelming.
 You have a lot of different things to keep track of.
 Using your bullet journal for weight loss can help with this.
 If you are new to bullet journaling, check out my post on how to start a bullet journal.

-5 Ways Your Bullet Journal Can Help With Weight Loss
+Bullet Journal and Weight Loss

 - Meal Planning